Morfly/airin/README.md

 # Airin
 [![Maven Central](https://img.shields.io/maven-central/v/org.morfly.airin/airin-starlark.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22org.morfly.airin%22%20AND%20a:%22airin-starlark%22)

-Airin is a tool for migrating Gradle projects to Bazel and generating Bazel build scripts.
+Airin is a framework for automated migration of your projects to Bazel build system.
+It consists of 2 primary components:
-- **Starlark Template Engine**: Airin provides a declarative, typesafe template engine for generating Starlark code.
+- **Starlark Template Engine** - a declarative, typesafe Starlark template engine and code generator.
 Define templates for your Bazel configuration files in Kotlin DSL which closely resembles Starlark itself.
 Check [the documentation](docs/airin_starlark_template_engine.md) to learn more.
-- **Automated Migration to Bazel**: Airin provides a framework for migrating Gradle projects to Bazel.
-Define the set of Bazel file templates for your project and configure Airin Gradle plugin to bring automation to your migration process.
+- **Automated Migration Component** - a plugin to the build system of your project (Gradle) for automating its migration to Bazel.
+Define the set of
+  Bazel file templates for your project and configure Airin Gradle plugin to migrate the project.
   Check [the documentation](docs/airin_gradle_migration.md) to learn more.

 ## How it works?